Discover the best of nature's secrets.......

 Relax in the comfort of your cabin, admire the most glorious sunrise from your own private balcony, venture out on scenic self drives, experience a variety of self guided rainforest walking trails, hikes and treks, view Platypus in the wild at Broken River, visit stunning lookouts, journey to Eungella Dam, and enjoy an abundant variety of flora and fauna.

 With over 227 recorded bird species, Eungella National Park is the ultimate haven for bird lovers!
 Twitchers and Birders will be captivated by the variety of birds found in the region, including the Regent Bower bird, Noisy Pitta, Wompoo pigeon and of course, the Eungella Honeyeater (endemic to Eungella).
+Scroll through our website for information on sightings, or download a bird list.

-Spend a relaxing day surrounded by cool waters and wildlife, at Eungella Dam, or lake.
+Spend a relaxing day surrounded by cool waters and wildlife at Eungella Dam, or lake.
 Eungella Dam is one of Queensland's more established freshwater fisheries, the perfect place to visit for the boating, camping, or fishing enthusiast (fishing permit required prior to arrival).
 The dam was constructed in 1969, and is located on Eungella Dam road, just 30 km from Eungella township (travel by partially sealed and unsealed road).
 Fishing permits can be purchased from most boat and tackle stores in Mackay, Melba House (Marian), or click on the link fishing permit.The large fresh water dam is stocked with Barramundi (Barra), Sooty Grunter (Sootys or Black Bream), Saratoga and Sleepy Cod.
 Lures and bait prawns are best options.
 Canoeing, water skiing, jet skiing and swimming are popular activities.
-No marine craft, or fishing tackle hire, so take your own along.
+No marine craft or fishing tackle hire, so take your own along.
 Camping facilities include toilets and cold showers.
 Wood fired barbecues, toilets and picnic tables are located at the picnic area (near Dam wall).
-Camping is self-registration, no motorbikes.
+Camping is self-registration.
 For more information on camping at Eungella Dam, contact Sunwater.
 The Dam is also the customary venue for the World Sooty Grunter fishing Championships, which are held annually.

 The nearest fuel service station (BP) is located just East of Finch Hatton township.